charliecalvert/sessionstore/README.md

 [![travis](https://img.shields.io/travis/adrai/sessionstore.svg)](https://travis-ci.org/adrai/sessionstore) [![npm](https://img.shields.io/npm/v/sessionstore.svg)](https://npmjs.org/package/sessionstore)

-Sessionstore is a node.js module for multiple databases.
+elf-Sessionstore is a node.js module for multiple databases.
 It can be very useful if you work with express or connect.
+This is Charlie Calvert's fork of the original project.
+My copy is forked in the github folder called **charliecalvert**.

 # Installation

-    $ npm install sessionstore
+    $ npm install elf-sessionstore

 # Usage